wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 For example, level 12 fighter can attempt to intimidate a lich (CR 21).
 The DC is 10 + (21 - 12) + 3 (the lich's charisma) = 22

+## Parry

+*requirement: holding a weapon or shield you are proficient with*

+A combatant can attempt to parry an incoming attack (including spells) or anything that requires a saving throw as long as it's some sort of external effect (eg. inflict wounds or mind spike cannot be parried).
+After taking the parry action on their turn, the next time they are attacked they make an attack roll (modifier is +5 if using a shield).
+They must match the number of the opponent's roll exactly.

+- **On a hit**, the parry succeeds and they can attack the creature immediately (weapon range still applies) with advantage as part of the same reaction and any hit counts as a critical hit.
+- **On a miss**, all nearby opponents can make attacks of opportunity against them.

+Another combatant can only know a parry is being prepared by using [[#Combat insight]].
+The parry cannot be canceled after it is initiated.

 ## Dodge

 A combatant can prepare to dodge an incoming attack, shifting their weak spot to